SeldonIO/seldon-core/examples/centralised-logging/request-logging/README.md

 Before setting up request logging, first look at [centralised logging](../README.md).

 Request logging does not necessarily need the EFK stack used for centralised logging.
-However, this example will use it.
+However, this example will use elasticsearch.

 The approach is:

-1 Configure a seldon deployment to send the request-response pairs of the HTTP traffic into a knative broker.
+1 Configure a seldon deployment to send the requests and responses of the HTTP traffic into a knative broker.
-2 The broker sends this a knative service for logging, called seldon-request-logger 3 Fluentd picks up the logged message and feeds to elasticsearch
+2 The broker sends these to a knative service for logging, called seldon-request-logger 3 seldon-request-logger processes and sends to elasticsearch

 The seldon-request-logger enriches the raw message to optimise for searching.

-The seldon-request-logger implementation is replaceable and the type of the message emitted by the SeldonDeployment can be adjusted (by an env var) to go a different logger.
+The seldon-request-logger implementation is replaceable and the type of the message emitted by the SeldonDeployment can be adjusted to go a different logger.

 ## Setup